 #15 Willie Watson – Gallows Pole

 It’s more folksy than most of the songs appearing on this list, but it gives you a hell of a Louisiana vibe.
-“Gallows Pole” is also cool lyrics-wise.
+Though its more upbeat character isn’t precisely what T-Bone Burnett conjured in his score, this is still a song similar to True Detective soundtrack.

 #14 Mark Lanegan & Duke Garwood – With Animals